 White serving bowl full of buttery shrimp garnished with fresh parsley.

-Lemon Garlic Butter Shrimp with Chilies
+Lemon Garlic Shrimp with Chilies

 Ingredients

-• 1.5 lbs shrimp, shelled and deveined, Tail on or off is up to you.
+• 1.5 lbs shrimp, shelled and deveined Tail on or off is up to you.

 • 2 TBSP butter

-• 4 cloves of garlic, grated or minced, Preferably grated with a microplane
+• 4 cloves of garlic, grated or minced Preferably grated with a microplane

 • 1 large lemon, zested and juiced

-• Splash of dry white wine (about 2-3 TBSP), I usually use pinot grigio, chardonnay, or sauvignon blanc
+• Splash of dry white wine (about 2-3 TBSP) I usually use pinot grigio, chardonnay, or sauvignon blanc

-• 1 tsp crushed chilies, Add more chilies if you like more heat!
+• 1 tsp crushed chilies Add more chilies if you like more heat!

 • Kosher salt and cracked black pepper, to taste